marcovietovega/parkinsons-spiral-detection/README.md

 This project uses machine learning techniques to identify Parkinson's Disease in patients by analyzing their hand-drawn spiral patterns.
 It uses two different approaches to study the drawings and can identify patients with high accuracy.

+## Why This Matters

+Early detection of Parkinson's Disease can dramatically improve patients' quality of life.
+Traditional diagnosis often relies on visible symptoms that appear years after the disease has already progressed significantly.
+By the time tremors become obvious, many brain cells have already been lost.

+This project offers hope for earlier, more accessible screening.
+A simple spiral drawing test could be administered in any doctor's office or even at home using a tablet.
+The beauty lies in its simplicity: no expensive equipment, no invasive procedures, just a pen and paper.

+This technology could be especially valuable in underserved communities where specialized neurologists aren't readily available.
+The project demonstrates how artificial intelligence can transform a basic human task into a powerful diagnostic tool, making advanced medical screening accessible to everyone.

 ### Key Features of This Project

 - **Two Different Approaches**: Studies both the tremor patterns and the visual appearance of spiral drawings.